The OBP Tasmanian Program

 Before the release of captive-bred birds to the wild, veterinarians assess physical condition and screen birds for diseases, parasites and pathogens.

-NRE Tas undertakes close monitoring of the wild population and captive-bred releases in the Tasmanian Wilderness World Heritage Area (TWWHA), by providing artificial nest boxes and supplementary food, mitigating threats, releasing captive-bred birds, and working with the Tasmanian Parks and Wildlife Service to implement an ecological burn program to improve OBP foraging habit for future breeding seasons.
+NRE Tas undertakes close monitoring of the wild population and captive-bred releases in the Tasmanian Wilderness World Heritage Area (TWWHA), and supports the population by providing artificial nest boxes and supplementary food, mitigating threats, releasing captive-bred birds, and working with the Tasmanian Parks and Wildlife Service to implement an ecological burn program to improve OBP foraging habitat for future breeding seasons.

 There is still a long way to go, but the Tasmanian Government is committed to supporting the complex and innovative efforts to save the OBP.